pbouda/buildroot-qt-dev/README.md

 In addition to Buildroot's default init scripts the scripts of this repository install and start two daemons:

-* An NTP daemon to set the current date/time
+* An NTP client to set the current date/time
-* The Dropbear SSH daemon
+* The OpenSSH daemon

 The script in `scripts/postbuild.sh` is responsible to copy the two init scripts to the root file system after building everything.
 It is automatically called